mm80843/T3.5/docs/Mitigation/PBN__Mitigation_2415.md

 # __Green building design__

+## Property: has_MitigationSource

+* [Green Buildings: A Post COVID-19 Analysis of Preventive Measures of Spreading the Virus](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_290.md)

+## Risks possibly mitigated by this Mitigation

 ## Property: has_MitigationPrinciple

 Transforming the indoor environment to improve health and well-being of occupants

-## Property: has_MitigationSource

-* [Green Buildings: A Post COVID-19 Analysis of Preventive Measures of Spreading the Virus](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_290.md)

 ## This Mitigation is enabled by the following technologies